calculix/pygccx/readme.md

 # Install Pygccx
 Up to now there is no pip package.
 To use pygccx do the following:
-- Install Python 3.10 or higher
+- Install Python 3.10 or higher (or make a virtual env)
 - Download the whole Project.
 - Install requirements from requirements.txt with pip install -r requirements.txt
 - Append the path to pygccx to sys.path